 Hike The Trails Of Red River Gorge

-A great outdoor adventure awaits at breath-taking Red River Gorge.
+A great outdoor adventure awaits at a breath-taking Red River Gorge.
 This two-hour drive from Cincinnati is well worth it for those seeking to exchange the sounds of the city for those of nature.
-The gorge is known for the natural bridge, jaw-dropping view and beautiful trails.
+The gorge is known for the natural bridge, jaw-dropping view, and beautiful trails.